pmilinr/DS514-515/README.md

 4. Western Europe remains the hotel’s core market, but targeted strategies may be required for countries with unstable booking behavior.
 5. Countries with high cancellation propensity should be flagged as High-Risk Market Segments for more controlled booking policies.

+**Summarize:**
+Italy, Brazil, and Portugal show the highest cancellation rates despite high booking volumes, while Germany, the UK, and the Netherlands remain the most stable markets.

 ---
 **2. Customer Type, Market Segment, Deposit Type, and Distribution Channel**